edenlabllc/rmk/docs/configuration/rmk-configuration-management.md

 ### Support for Multi-Factor Authentication (MFA)

-The RMK automatically check for an MFA device, when the following command is executed: `rmk config init`.
+RMK automatically check for an MFA device, when the following command is executed: `rmk config init`.

-To setup an MFA device, if it is required by the administrator, the following actions should be executed:
+To set up an MFA device, if it is required by the administrator, the following actions should be executed:

 1. First, sign in to the AWS Management Console.
 2. Then, go to the following page to set up security